 Is the Computer Misuse Act fit for purpose?

 Recent years have seen repeated calls to reform or scrap the CMA, with many security researchers and law enforcement professionals citing its ability to cope with the complexities of modern-day computing.

-Perhaps the most obvious criticism is that the act represents a time when a computer was mainly referred to as a desktop PC.
-In this regard, it fails to account for much of the innovation of the 21st century, putting it well out of step with the state of the modern world.
+Perhaps the most obvious criticism is that the act represents a time when ‘computer’ is mainly referred to as a desktop or all-in-one PC.
+In this regard, it fails to account for much of the innovation of the 21st century, putting it well out of step with the demands of the modern world.